 I’ve carried a similar version of this over to my kids.
 If we’ve had a crazy day, and the house needs an extra dose of cleaning time, we pick a cartoon character who’ll be coming to visit.

-After we get the house clean, we put on a TV show and enjoy a quick snuggle.
+After cleaning the house, we put on a TV show and enjoy a quick snuggle.

 It’s been a fun way to get cleaning done.
 Our goal is to keep our house company ready in 15 minutes–the amount of time it’d take someone to get here from the nearby town.